Guest Blog: Chantell Comberger, Vice President, Business Development, Retail, CPC

 New Point of [Sale] View

 Six years into working at my global retailer, a career that spanned a total 17 years, I was done with suffering through the inefficiencies and nightmare of deploying fat clients.
 We were on a growth curve that eventually went from 2,200 stores and 6,600 PoS to 5,000 stores and over 17,000 PoS systems.
 I knew we needed to find a solution that could support our growth, and at the same time, be flexible enough to accommodate store and system changes.
-We discovered IGEL and its advanced thin client software.
+We discovered IGEL and its advanced endpoint software.
 Not only did it bring us a solution that worked but it inspired the evolution of my thinking from point of sale to point of service.

 I wanted to give our associates the best possible environment in which to drive customer engagement.
 That meant removing dependency on the endpoints and migrating to solutions that leveraged virtualization, reduced complexity, standardized management and enabled more flexibility and scalability.
 Voila!
-IGEL’s thin client software is a secure Operating System (OS) that supports virtualization and provides a consistent, scalable platform across registers, kiosks and mobile devices.
+IGEL’s endpoint software is a secure Operating System (OS) that supports virtualization and provides a consistent, scalable platform across registers, kiosks and mobile devices.
 You can extend the life of legacy equipment with IGEL software, repurposing any x86 device to a new OS, connecting the user to virtualization solutions.
 And you can make changes as the landscape evolves without sacrificing additional resources, losing capabilities or investing in additional equipment or management solutions.

 As further perspective: your edge devices such as your phones or tablets are purpose built to deliver consistent access to applications.
 Retailers need this endpoint strategy – an edge device that can shift with changing consumer buying options.
 At the same time, it is imperative that those point of service endpoints enhance the security of the environment, especially in retail where customer confidence is critical.
 IGEL OS is a read-only file system with embedded security features, ensuring that every boot-up is safe.
 Your customer data is secure, and your devices can access application and data from a central, secure, controlled environment.